How you make an offer on a house requires a buyer to meet certain minimums, most notably as it relates to a down-payment.

 This is why it’s essential to work with a real estate lawyer and real estate agent to get the agreement of purchase and sale right.

-Come to the table with the best deposit and down-payment you can when you make an offer on a home in Canada.
-Are you seeking to purchase real estate in Toronto, Etobicoke, or the GTA?
+Come prepared with the strongest deposit and down-payment you can manage, and always seek professional advice before finalizing your offer.
+Are you looking to purchase real estate in Toronto, Etobicoke, or the GTA?
 Reach out to the experts at Adrian + Andrea at info@adrianandrea.com or call (416) 319-6893 for more information.